d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

     return contents, styles
 ```

-Next, we define two functions: The `get_contents` function obtains the content features extracted from the content image, while the `get_styles` function obtains the style features extracted from the style image.
-Because we do not need to change the parameters of the pretrained VGG model during training, we can extract the content features from the content image and style features from the style image before the start of training.
-As the composite image is the model parameter that must be updated during style transfer, we can only call the `extract_features` function during training to extract the content and style features of the composite image.
+Two functions are defined below:
+the `get_contents` function extracts content features from the content image,
+and the `get_styles` function extracts style features from the style image.
+Since there is no need to update the model parameters of the pretrained VGG during training,
+we can extract the content and the style features
+even before the training starts.
+Since the synthesized image
+is a set of model parameters to be updated
+for style transfer,
+we can only extract the content and style features of the synthesized image by calling the `extract_features` function during training.

 ```{.python .input}
 def get_contents(image_shape, device):